Esser50K/90sYouTube/README.md

         type: 'light',
         // ...
     }
-    // ... add other properties of the new light theme variation }
+    // ... add other properties of the new light theme variant }
 ```
 The list of available properties can be found in [Material UI v4 documentation of the default theme](https://v4.mui.com/customization/default-theme/).
 This list is extended by several custom properties, which are described in `/app/app/src/types/Theme.d.ts`.